keeto/expectacle/README.md

 #### `toHaveProperty(name)`

-Checks whether the expected value has a property (i.e., non-function member) with a name corresponding to the passed argument.
+Checks whether the actual value has a property (i.e., non-function member) with a name corresponding to the passed argument.

 #### `toHaveOwnProperty(name)`